Hidden Braces – The Cost Of Fashion

 Most patients choose hidden braces for aesthetic reasons.
 As we’ve mentioned, no one will know you’re wearing them, so you can straighten your teeth without anyone realising.
 That’s exactly why these braces are often called invisible or even incognito braces.

 What’s more, this orthodontic treatment is a lot safer for athletes since having braces behind the teeth prevent impact injuries.
 Just imagine being hit in the mouth with any kind of ball.
 The damage could be a great deal worse with braces on the front of your teeth compared to on the back of the teeth.
-Lingual braces also help to protect your lips and mouth when you play sports.
+Lingual Hidden braces also help to protect your lips and mouth when you play sports.

-Hidden Braces – the Downfalls
+Hidden Braces – is there a downside?

-Keeping up good oral hygiene habits can be tricky at first, too.
 You’ll need to be diligent with brushing and flossing to keep your braces clean.